-It takes some time before you get used to it, but you’ll get better and will see results quickly.
+It takes some time before you get used to it, but you’ll get better and quickly see results.

-People often underestimate the power of a single habit, but what we repeatedly do has a significant effect on our lives; and if you don’t visualize your success ahead, you may not change your habits and keep a negative behavior.
+People often underestimate the power of a single habit, but what we repeatedly do has a significant effect on our lives.
+If you don’t visualize your success, you may not change your habits and keep a negative behavior.

 “I suppose the secret to bouncing back is not only to be unafraid of failures but to use them as motivational and learning tools. … There’s nothing wrong with making mistakes as long as you don’t make the same ones over and over again.”